Highland Community College is pleased to announce that Gregory Cary has been named the new Head... Read More

-This course is learning about the complexities of human structure and function.
-Emphasis is placed on how tissues, organs and body systems work together to carry out complex activities such as eating, learning and responding to stress and interaction with other structures of the body.
+This course is designed to teach the basics of human structure and function.
+Emphasis is placed on how tissues, organs, and body systems work individual and together to carry out complex activities such as eating, learning, and responding to stress and interaction with other structures of the body.

 MOA 132 Medical Administrative Aspects (4)

 This course covers administrative skills needed as a healthcare team member.
 The course will focus on specialized patient appointment scheduling, electronic medical records, referrals, and the financial responsibilities of medical office assistants for posting charges and payments and balancing day sheets.

 This course contains the administrative skills of the health care team member.
 These skills include handling office mail, managing practice finances, billing and collections and office management.
 The student learns about the financial responsibilities of medical office assistants relating to posting of charges, payments, and balancing of day sheets.

 This course allows the student to advance their technical knowledge by introducing the students to cast application/removal, Understanding Medical Emergencies, patient teaching, conducting patient interviews, and assisting with physical exams.

 Prerequisite: All other MOA coursework complete

 This course is designed to provide experience related to the skills and knowledge acquired in the Medical Assisting field by allowing students to apply classroom and lab knowledge in real medical arenas.